jakobhaervig/openfoam-salome/README.md

 $HOME/SALOME-9.14.0/salome -t $HOME/test_dumpfile.py
 ```

 Which should generate a .stl file.
-To check if we have a new file file ``inlet_patch.stl``, run:
+To check if we have a new file ``inlet_patch.stl``, run:

 ```
 ls $HOME